El Paredon, Guatemala: Things to do & Where to Stay

 Watch the Sunset

-El Paredon in Guatemala is something I didn’t expect when visiting here.
+I didn’t expect El Paredon in Guatemala when visiting.
 I know Guatemala from the many volcanos and the beautiful Lake Atitlan.
-You don’t really think about Guatemala having an amazing beach scene but it does.
+You don’t really think about Guatemala having an amazing beach scene, but it does.
 Whether you are a big surfer or looking to relax for a few days, I highly suggest coming here.

 Thank you for all the info about el paredon, in my next trip to guatemala, I’ll defininetly go visit that beautiful place.